wrvarun-96/Fine_Tuning_LLM/README.md

 ## Current Projects and Achievements

-### Fine-Tuning BERT and T5 Models on Custom Data
+### Fine-Tuning BERT Models on Custom Data
-I have fine-tuned popular NLP models such as BERT and T5 on custom datasets, applying advanced techniques to optimize their performance for domain-specific tasks.
+I have fine-tuned popular NLP models such as BERT on custom datasets, applying advanced techniques to optimize their performance for domain-specific tasks.
+I have also written blog on fine-tuning on LLMs.
+Will publish it shortly.

 ## Completing and uploading this week: